-The thoughts that shape my writing
+The ideas that shape us

 When Characters Refuse to Let Go